Bioconductor/Contributions/CONTRIBUTING.md

 * Respond to the issues raised by the reviewers.
 You _must_ respond to the primary reviewer, and are strongly encouraged to consider community commentary.
-Typically your response will involve code modifications; commit these to the default branch of your GitHub repository to trigger subsequent builds.
+Typically your response will involve code modifications; commit these to the `devel` branch of `git.bioconductor.org` with a valid version bump to trigger subsequent builds.
 When you have addressed all concerns, add a comment to the issue created in step 2 to explain your response.

 * The reviewer will assess your responses, perhaps suggesting further modifications or clarification.
 The reviewer will then accept your package for inclusion in _Bioconductor_, or decline it.
-The label '2. review in progress' will be replaced by '3a. accepted' or '3b. declined'.
+The label `2. review in progress` will be replaced by `3a. accepted` or `3b. declined`.

 * If your package is accepted, it will be added to _Bioconductor_'s nightly 'devel' builds.
 All packages in the 'devel' branch of the